-With Forks: You can shred this chicken simply by pulling apart with two forks.
+With Forks: You can shred this chicken simply by pulling it apart with two forks.
 It will be super tender.

-With a mixer: My favorite way to shred chicken is by using a mixer.
+With a mixer: My favorite way to shred chicken breasts is by using a mixer.
 I toss the cooked chicken into my KitchenAid Mixer with the paddle attachment and give it a few whirls.
 That’s all it takes!

-Instant Pot Shredded Chicken from Frozen:
+How to make Instant Pot Chicken Breast from frozen

 You can make this recipe using frozen chicken breasts.
 Simply add 4 extra minutes to your cook time for a total of 18 minutes and 1/4 cup of extra broth.

-Storing Instant Pot Shredded Chicken
+Storing Instant Pot Pulled Chicken

 Storing: This chicken will last for 4 days in your refrigerator in an airtight container.
 We like to store it with the broth leftover from cooking to keep the chicken moist.

-Pressure Cooker Shredded Chicken FAQ
+Shredded Chicken Instant Pot FAQ

-If your instant pot chicken is dry, you may have over cooked it.
+If your instant pot chicken is dry, you may have overcooked it.
 Don’t worry – you can fix this!
 Stir your cooked chicken with 1/2 cup of chicken broth and store it with excess broth.
 The chicken will absorb the liquid and get a moist texture.
 Next time, try cooking your chicken for 14 minutes on high pressure.

 Here are some instant pot shredded chicken ideas for you!
 This chicken is so versatile, it really goes with anything!

-- We love adding this chicken in soups, salads, or just plain on it’s own.
+- We love adding this chicken in soups, salads, or just plain on its own.
 It’s great for meal prepping and serving with Crispy Smashed Potatoes and Garlic Roasted Brussels Sprouts.